Skip to main content

 This all matters.
 You need to supply as much information as possible.
 It leads to an accurate rating and adequate coverage.

-Is Assault and Battery Coverage Right For Your Business?
+Is Assault and Battery Coverage Required For Your Business?

 You may feel an assault and battery endorsement isn’t necessary.
 Say you run a tavern in Pulaski, New York.
 You’re a stone’s throw from the Salmon River.
 You serve food.
 In your view, your establishment is closer to being a restaurant.
 You sell a lot of appetizers and sandwiches.